 Do you have difficulty finishing tasks?

-Do you postpone tasks you should be working on?
+Do you postpone tasks you should work on?

 Do you have several unfinished projects sitting heavy on your conscious?